openworm/tracker-commons/wcon_format_spec.md

 ### Units

-We recommend sticking to seconds and millimeters for time and distance, as denoting those with `"s"` and `"mm"` to make automated parsing as easy as possible.
+We recommend sticking to seconds and millimetres for time and distance, as denoting those with `"s"` and `"mm"` to make automated parsing as easy as possible.
 However, we recognize that these units may not always be natural, so the following should be recognized as common variants for units.

 A WCON parser should, if it's going to interpret units, handle the following SI prefixes: